 Together with parents, clergy and school staff, St Patrick’s is committed to offering students in the Hunter region access to schools in which their faith can be nurtured in outstanding learning environments.
 We seek to assist young people to realise their full potential, taking into account their unique spiritual, intellectual, physical and social needs.

 The greater part of diocesan schools’ funding comes from State and Commonwealth government grants, but the commitment and continuing financial contribution of parents and parish communities is still essential to fill the gap between the funds provided by government and the actual cost of running our schools.
 School fees are comprised of three components – Diocesan tuition fees, individual school resource and service fees and Diocesan Family School Building Levy (DFSBL).

 School fees are an integral part of our Catholic school system and parents are required to sign a fee agreement commitment form on enrolment.
 Fee arrangements may be considered in extenuating circumstances and in consultation with the principal.
-The annual fees are divided equally across three terms.

 The general Resource Fee varies for classes.
 This reflects the variations in the cost of texts, excursions or activities.
 As with Tuition Fees, resource fees cover a service that the school provides and will not be refunded.

 The Year 5 Camp and Year 6 major excursion to Canberra is itemised and appears on the Term 1 statement.
 This excursion needs to be finalised by the end of Term 2 unless a payment plan is in place.